BC GP Full Licence Without Supervision: 2026 Guide

 A UK GP should start with documents, not assumptions.
 The practical checklist includes medical degree evidence, postgraduate GP training records, completion of training documentation, MRCGP or equivalent certification evidence where relevant, certificates of professional standing, identity documents, recent practice history, and any documents required for source verification.

 The commercial side matters too.
 A full-licence route may affect which clinics are realistic, how quickly a doctor can build a panel, whether a clinic split is attractive, and whether a role is a good long-term fit.
-Careviv's doctor relocation work focuses on matching licensing reality with clinic opportunity, because a job offer is only useful if the regulatory pathway, practice model, and personal move all line up.
+Careviv's UK GP recruitment and relocation support focuses on matching licensing reality with clinic opportunity, because a job offer is only useful if the regulatory pathway, practice model, and personal move all line up.

 What this means for BC clinics recruiting family doctors